API References

 titles!(crps, str)Update titles of the documents in a Corpus.

 If the input is a String, set the same title for all documents.
-If the input is a vector, set title of ith document to corresponding ith element in the vector vec.
-In the latter case, the number of documents must equal the length of vector.
+If the input is a vector, set the title of the ith document to the corresponding ith element in the vector vec.
+In the latter case, the number of documents must equal the length of the vector.

 Example